robotframework/robotframework-RFCP-syllabus/basics.md

 WHole directories, with all the test cases/RPA tasks within them, can be executed by giving the path to directory.
 Only files with the `.robot` extension are executed.
 All files and directories starting with a dot (`.`) or an underscore (`_`) are ignored.
 [[User Guide: Specifying input data to be executed][UG Specifying input data to be executed]]

 ### Execution statuses

 Tests/RPA tasks can, as a result of execution, complete with `PASS`, `FAIL` and `SKIP` statuses.
-The parent, or outer suite status is determined based on test/task statuses.
+The parent, or outer suite status is determined based on the test/task statuses.
 [[User guide: Test and suite statuses][UG Test and suite statuses]]

 #### PASS and FAIL